 You just use vanilla extract if you would like.
 However, I think it’s nice to use a second complimentary flavor to the frosting.

-Just a few drops of almond or lemon extracts, or a bit of an emulsion like princess or creme bouquet can make a big difference.
+Just a few drops of almond or lemon extract, or a bit of an emulsion like princess or creme bouquet can make a big difference.
 It will make it taste like the buttercream came from a bakery,

 Or use some butter extract to deepen the butter flavor.
 It sounds strange, but it can take the frosting from good to great.